Ontario's Distracted Driving Laws

 Ontario’s New Distracted Driving Laws

-The new distracted driving laws punish drivers who use handheld electronic devices with there being a loophole for people who are calling 911.
+The new distracted driving laws punish drivers who use handheld electronic devices with there being an exception for people calling 911.

 What Is A Banned Handheld Device?

 The distracted driving laws are not specific about what devices are banned, but it includes pretty much every kind of electronic device a person would use while driving.
-It includes such things as:
+It includes the following devices: